-Nearly 25 percent of Duke Law students choose to pursue a dual degree.
-The flagship JD/LLM offers both a JD and a Master of International and Comparative Law degree in just three years by adding two summers of for-credit study and work.
-With a similar schedule, you can participate in our new JD/LLM in Law and Entrepreneurship program.
-Or, pick from a long list of dual degree programs offered in partnership with other Duke University programs or other universities.
+About 15 percent of Duke Law students choose to pursue a dual degree.
+The flagship JD/LLM offers both a JD and a Master of International and Comparative Law degree in just three years.
+With a similar schedule, you can participate in our JD/LLM in Law and Entrepreneurship program.
+Or, pick from a list of dual degree programs offered in partnership with other Duke University programs.

 Clinical legal education at Duke Law centers on client representation and professional development in a firm-like setting.
 By participating in a clinic, you’ll provide critically needed legal services to the community as you learn the practice of law.
 You’ll interview witnesses, gather evidence, represent your clients in court, negotiate settlements, write memos and briefs, and begin to build your professional portfolio — with the benefit of wise counsel from our top-notch clinical faculty.

 Duke Law faculty value knowledge in the service of society.
-They tackle complex, real-world problems in the scholarship and teaching, they serve as government advisors and legal commentators, and they invite students to participate fully in their exploration of the law.
-They keep an open-door policy with students and an open-communication policy with far-flung alumni.
-Duke professors are colleagues, mentors, and friends to students ¾ during your time at Duke Law and long afterward.
+They tackle complex, real-world problems in their scholarship and teaching, serve as government advisors and legal commentators, and invite students to participate fully in their exploration of the law.
+Duke professors are colleagues, mentors, and friends to students long after their time at Duke Law.

 Duke Law attracts students from around the world who are incredibly smart, insatiably curious, and committed to excellence.
 Through a wide variety of student organizations, nine journals, and a full slate of student-planned conference and events, Duke Law students contribute to an academic environment that values creativity, encourages collaboration, and stresses professional development.

-The practice of law is increasingly global.
-To help you prepare for an international practice, Duke Law offers a wide variety of programs, ranging from our signature JD/LLM in International and Comparative Law and summer employment opportunities around the globe to summer institutes in Geneva and Hong Kong and a full complement of courses in international law.
+To help students prepare for an international practice, Duke Law offers a variety of programs, ranging from our signature JD/LLM in International and Comparative Law and summer employment opportunities around the globe to the summer institutes in Leiden and a full complement of courses in international law.

 Helping our students successfully launch their careers is a priority at Duke Law.
 Our Career Center is devoted to providing a full complement of resources and tools that will assist you in identifying the career that’s right for you, staking out your goals and the steps needed to get you there, and connecting you to the mentors and employers that will get you started on your life in the law.

-Duke Law has approximately 9,500 alumni in every state in the country and in many countries around the world.
-Many return to campus each year, to recruit students, to provide advice, to teach, and, perhaps, to attend a basketball game.
-Duke Law alumni are leaders in every field ¾ and they offer a loyal and lifelong network that you’ll call on long after you leave law school.
+Duke Law has over 12,000 alumni in every state in the country and around the world.
+Many return to campus each year, to recruit students, to provide advice and mentorship, and to teach.
+Duke Law alumni are leaders in every field and offer a loyal and lifelong network that you’ll call on long after you leave law school.

 Diversity at Duke Law is more than a statement or a goal: it is part of our educational mission.
 We value diversity, in the broadest sense, because the law is a field and profession that must serve and protect all members of society.
 The educational experience of our students is demonstrably enriched by an exchange of ideas and experiences among students, faculty, staff, and alumni who contribute diverse perspectives.